font/k8s-example-apps/pacman-nodejs-app/docs/pacman-nodejs-app-aws-migration.md

 ## Configure DNS

 The kops tool requires a place to build the necessary DNS records in order to build a Kubernetes cluster.
 There are several scenarios available that you can choose from but in this instance, because we are migrating to a GKE cluster, we will use scenario 3 as outlined [here](https://github.com/kubernetes/kops/blob/master/docs/aws.md#scenario-3-subdomain-for-clusters-in-route53-leaving-the-domain-at-another-registrar).
 Create the subdomain with a different name than the one you would ultimately like to use as the public address for your application (ex. aws.example.com)
-For this particular case, I have been using Google's Cloud DNS configuration with a custom subdomain.
-This is Scenario 3 in the above link.
-This basically involves installing jq and then running the below command replacing subdomain.example.com with your chosen subdomain.
-This same subdomain will be used later as part of the cluster name.

 Add the NS records to your [Google Cloud Platform](https://cloud.google.com/dns/update-name-servers)
 #Make sure to[ test your DNS setup](https://github.com/kubernetes/kops/blob/master/docs/aws.md#testing-your-dns-setup) before moving on.